Working closely with buyers, retail merchandisers predict up-and-coming sales trends to ensure maximum profitability

 Other junior-level positions include distributor or merchandise administrative assistant (MAA).
 It may be useful to make speculative applications directly to the merchandising departments of major retailers.

-When investigating merchandising vacancies, it is important to fully understand that particular organisation's definition of the role, as the job description and work activities can vary greatly between companies.
+When you are looking for merchandising vacancies, it is important to fully understand that particular organisation's definition of the role, as the job description and work activities can vary greatly between companies.

 Many larger retailers have in-store merchandise teams whose job it is to carry out the instructions of the head office merchandiser by organising and placing stock on the shop floor.
 Experience on one of these teams may provide knowledge of how merchandise plans need to be interpreted.

-The retail industry employs around 10% of the total UK workforce.
+The retail industry employs around three million people.
 The industry is currently in a state of change, largely due to the rapid growth of online retail.
-Over the next five to ten years, online retail sales will continue to increase, while the number of traditional high-street stores is expected to decline, according to the Centre for Retail Research.
+Over the next five to ten years, online retail sales will continue to increase, while the number of traditional high street stores is expected to decline, according to the Centre for Retail Research.

 The types of employers most likely to recruit retail merchandisers include: